Digital Program

 Samantha Garwood (Costume Shop Manager) is a costume designer and draper with her bachelor’s degree from Skidmore College (‘14) and her Master of Fine Arts from Boston University (‘18).
 Originally from the Pacific Northwest, she has been living and working on the East Coast for the past several years working with theater companies including the Williamstown Theatre Festival, The Huntington Theatre Company, Home Made Theatre, Saratoga Shakespeare Company, Boston Conservatory, and Capital Repertory Theater.
 Some of her favorite shows to design have been Le Nozze di Figaro, (Boston University Opera Institute in association with the Huntington Theatre Company), A Midsummer Night’s Dream (Saratoga Shakespeare Company), and Cabaret (Skidmore College).

 Jess Goerold (Paint Charge) is the Scenic Charge Artist for the Skidmore Theater Department.
 She has worked in theater, opera and film as a freelance scenic artist for over a decade.
-Previous companies include Opera Saratoga, Infinite Scenic and Syracuse Stage.
+Previous companies include Opera Saratoga, Infinite Scenic, and Syracuse Stage.
 She is delighted (as always) to be a part of Skidmore Theater’s production team!

-Laura Menzie (Voice and Text Coach) is an Actor, Educator, and Theatre Maker.
+Laura Menzie (Vocal Coach) is an Actor, Educator, and Theatre Maker.
 She has studied at the Uta Hagen Institute, the Terry Knickerbocker Studio, the American Academy of Dramatic Arts and at the Accademia Dell’arte.
 She was also part of a collaborative devising ensemble in Querétaro Mexico with Icaro Teatro in 2013 and 2014 and a year-long writing and devising team for Modern Chalk Circle, a modern re-telling of The Caucasian Chalk Circle.
 Laura’s core training has been in Shakespeare and some favorite roles include Juliet, Ophelia, Beatrice, the Dutchess of York, as well as the titular role of Tartuffe at the Queens Theatre in NYC.
 She is passionate about helping students find their own way into dramatic material and about reimagining “traditional” theatre texts.

-Ella Theoharis ’26 (Master Electrician) is a Theater and Math major.
-Her previous Skidmore credits include [RE]MAKING (ASM), The Courage to Write a Woman’s Wrongs (AME) The Place That Made You (Sound Op), The Great Impresario… (LD) The Winter Guard Play (ME), Where Are You Going, Little Horse?
+Ella Theoharis ’26 (Asst.
+Scenic Designer and Props Coordinator) is a Theater and Math major.
+Her previous Skidmore credits include [RE]MAKING (ASM), The Courage to Write a Woman’s Wrong (AME), The Place That Made You (Sound Op), The Great Impresario… (LD) The Winter Guard Play (ME), Where Are You Going, Little Horse?
 (Props Coordinator), Neighborhood 3… (Asst.
-Scenic Designer) and Black Superhero Magic Mama (ALD).
+Scenic Designer), Black Superhero Magic Mama (ALD), and Last Summer at Bluefish Cove (ME).
 Ella’s other credits include Pride and Prejudice and Puppets (SM, LD), A New World (ASM, Fly Op), Les Mis (Sound Op) and Resident Lighting Designer at the Brooklyn Art House.
-She is looking forward to serving as the Asst.
-Scenic Designer on Minor Character later this semester, and would like to thank the Mighty Mighty Lighting Crew for all of their help.
+She would like to thank Gary for all of his mentorship.